mainmatter/playbook/src/development-process/README.md

-Making the iteration lead a rotating role ensures that all team members realise the perspectives of all project stakeholders instead of getting stuck in their own.
+Making the iteration lead a rotating role ensures that all team members realise the perspectives of all project stakeholders instead of getting stuck in their own which leads to mutual trust and alignment of all stakeholders.
 It also gives everyone on the project team the notion of ownership, responsibility and empowerment contrary to the feeling of being mere executors of someone else's commands.
 This leads to an overall amplified mindset for each individual on the team.

 The main responsibility of the iteration lead is to consult with the business experts (and all other relevant project stakeholders like marketing, designers